-Japan likely to extend COVID-19 quasi-emergency for Tokyo area
+Japan eyes putting Tokyo under virus state of emergency

+The quasi-emergency currently covering 10 prefectures is set to expire on Sunday.

+Any decision to put the capital under the state of emergency would have a dramatic effect on the Tokyo Olympics, set to kick off July 23, likely forcing the government and organizers’ hands to ban spectators from the event.

-The government is considering extending its COVID-19 quasi-emergency for Tokyo and three neighboring prefectures for about a month until early August, sources familiar with the matter said Wednesday.
+Sources had earlier said Tokyo and the three neighboring prefectures would be put under the quasi-emergency for about a month until early August.

-The government’s COVID-19 response task force will meet Thursday to make a decision on the status of Tokyo, Saitama, Chiba and Kanagawa prefectures, the sources said.
+The government’s COVID-19 response task force is expected to meet Thursday to make a final decision.

-Government officials are considering introducing tougher restrictions in the Tokyo area, including having restaurants and bars suspend serving alcohol, the sources said.
+Government officials are also considering introducing tougher restrictions in the Tokyo area, including having restaurants and bars suspend serving alcohol, the sources said.
 Currently, they are allowed to serve alcohol until 7 p.m.

-Tokyo and nine other prefectures are in the quasi-emergency stage, set to expire on Sunday.
-The government aims to lift the designation for the six prefectures outside the Tokyo area.

-The designation is expected to end in Aichi and Fukuoka prefectures as scheduled.
-But some officials are cautious about lifting the measure for Osaka and Hokkaido, where the COVID-19 situation remains severe.
+On Wednesday, Tokyo confirmed 920 new cases of COVID-19, up significantly from the 714 reported a week earlier, with the daily tally rising over the prior week for the 18th consecutive day.
+The daily total was the highest since May 13, when Tokyo reported 1,010 cases.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.